2018–2019 Graduate Student Fellowship Awards

 - Projects should have potential economic value to the fishing industry and contribute to long-term benefits for Alaska.

-- Proposals should be submitted by the graduate student with faculty advisor endorsement as described below.
+- Proposals should be submitted by the graduate student with faculty advisor endorsement as described in (8) below.

 - Background and need.